-- All recruitment of staff and volunteers will be undertaken in line with Church of England policy 'Safer Recruitment, 2016'.
-See 'Safer Recruitment Guidance' for further information See Diocese of Bristol of C of E Safer Recruitment Guidance for further information. - Recruitment of staff and volunteers will only be undertaken by those delegated such responsibility from individual PCCs. - Recruitment of staff and volunteers will only be undertaken according to agreed process. - All recruited staff and volunteers will be made known to individual PCCs. - No one who has not been safely recruited will be permitted to work unsupervised with children, young people or adults who may be vulnerable.
+All recruitment of staff and volunteers will be undertaken in line with Church of England policy 'Safer Recruitment, 2016'.
+See 'The parishes the Upper Thames Group Safer Recruitment Guidance' for further information.

+Recruitment of staff and volunteers will only be undertaken by those delegated such responsibility from PCCs.

+Recruitment of staff and volunteers will only be undertaken according to agreed process.

+All recruited staff and volunteers will be made known to PCC.

+No one who has not been safely recruited will be permitted to work unsupervised with children, young people or adults who may be vulnerable.